Plant milk: Packaging and commerce

-In the United States, plant milk sales grew steadily by 61% over the period 2012 to 2018.
-As of 2019, the plant-based milk industry in the US is worth $1.8 billion per year.
-In 2018, the value of 'dairy alternatives' around the world was said to be $8 billion.
-Among plant milks, almond (64% market share), soy (13% market share), and coconut (12% market share) were category leaders in the United States during 2018.
-Oat milk sales increased by 250% in Canada during 2019, and its growing consumption in the United States and United Kingdom led to production shortages from unprecedented consumer demand.
 In 2020, one major coffee retailer - Starbucks - added oat milk, coconut milk, and almond milk beverages to its menus in the United States and Canada.
 During 2020, oat milk sales in the United States increased to $213 million, becoming the second most consumed plant milk after almond milk ($1.5 billion in 2020 sales).

-A key dietary reason for the increase in popularity of plant-based milks is lactose intolerance.
-For example, the most common food causing intolerance in Australia is lactose and affects 4.5% of the population.
+A key dietary reason for the increased consumption of plant-based milks is lactose intolerance, such as in Australia where intolerance affects 4.5% of the population.
 In the United States, around 40 million people are lactose intolerant.